Last updated: February 2, 2026

 "So Joshua subdued the whole region, including the hill country, the Negev, the western foothills and the mountain slopes, together with all their kings.
 He left no survivors.
 He totally destroyed all who breathed, just as the LORD, the God of Israel, had commanded."

-Despite the Bible's detailed account of a military conquest, archaeological findings at key sites mentioned in Joshua contradict the narrative.
+Despite the Bible's detailed account of a military conquest, archaeological findings at key sites mentioned in Joshua differ from the narrative.
 There is a widespread lack of evidence for the destruction layers and population changes that such a campaign would produce.

 The story of Jericho's collapsing walls is one of the most famous in the Bible, but archaeology tells a different story.